-The LM3S1621 microcontroller provides 128 KB of single-cycle on-chip Flash memory (above 50 MHz, the Flash memory can be accessed in a single cycle as long as the code is linear; branches incur a one-cycle stall).
+The LM3S1811 microcontroller provides 256 KB of single-cycle on-chip Flash memory.
 The Flash memory is organized as a set of 1-KB blocks that can be individually erased.
 Erasing a block causes the entire contents of the block to be reset to all 1s.
 These blocks are paired into a set of 2-KB blocks that can be individually protected.
 The blocks can be marked as read-only or execute-only, providing different levels of code protection.
 Read-only blocks cannot be erased or programmed, protecting the contents of those blocks from being modified.
 Execute-only blocks cannot be erased or programmed, and can only be read by the controller instruction fetch mechanism, protecting the contents of those blocks from being read by either the controller or by a debugger.